RianAdu/personal-website/README.md

 It is optimized for speed, browser compatibility and usability.

 ## Technolgies used for this project
--HTML
+- HTML
--CSS written in Sass
+- CSS written in Sass
--JavaScript
+- JavaScript
--Compass
+- Compass
--Susy
+- Susy
--jQuery
+- jQuery
--Picturefill
+- Picturefill
--Fontawesome
+- Fontawesome

 ## Design
 The website has a fluid responsive single page design and was built using a **mobile first approach**.